In one word, hustle.

 Finally, never, never give up.
 Determination is an admirable trait, and demonstrating it through your dogged pursuit of an internship also hints at a relentless work ethic.
 However, realistically, you’re not going to get what you want 100% of the time, so in the event that you’re not able to convince the startup you’re looking to work for, graciously accept failure, learn, and adapt.
 After all, failure is nothing more than an opportunity to learn and grow.
 So fail fast and fail often.

 How do I know this works?
 It’s the reason that I’m in the position that I’m in now, writing this blog article that will (hopefully) help you achieve the same goal.
-Check out these pictures from my experience.

 - Use your network or cold emailing tools (Rapportive) to secure the contact information you need